MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-compliance-policies.md

 ### Compliance policy settings

 All organizations should review and set the tenant-wide  *compliance policy settings*.
 These settings are foundational to supporting platform specific policies.
-They can also mark devices that have not evaluated a compliance policy as noncompliant, which can help you protect your organization from new or unknown devices that might fail to meet your security expectations.
+They can also mark devices that haven't evaluated a compliance policy as noncompliant, which can help you protect your organization from new or unknown devices that might fail to meet your security expectations.

 - Compliance policy settings are a few configurations you make at the tenant-level that then apply to all devices.
 They establish how the Intune compliance service functions for your tenant.
 - These settings are configured directly in the Microsoft Endpoint Manager admin center.
 This is in contrast to device compliance policies that you create for a specific platform, that support different configurations for the same setting through separate policies, and that deploy to discreet groups of devices or users.